eaglercraft-194/sus-fix/README.md

 ### Mockup
 Credit goes to SnesLover22 for creating the art.
-This is not final and we will NOT use the eaglercraftY name during the final release
+This is not final and we will NOT use the eaglercraftY name during the final release due to Mr. Stupid 9-Year Old, aka lfierro.
 ![moest epic art](https://raw.githubusercontent.com/eaglercraftY-194/blooket-fix/main/assets/images/Screenshot%202023-03-20%20162811.png "SnesLover22 for moest epic Photoshopping")

 </div>